 On the water time is at 6 pm sharp so please arrive by 5:30 to have enough time to unload your kayak and gear.
-Required gear for these events includes: sea kayak (14’ recommended for open water paddles), PFD, whistle, spray skirt, paddle float and bilge pump, and kayak deck lights, drinking water, and if you have these: Marine radio, spare paddle, tow rig, and snacks.
+Required gear for these events includes: sea kayak (14’ recommended for open water paddles, with flotation both bow and stern), paddle, PFD, whistle, spray skirt, paddle float and bilge pump, and kayak deck lights, drinking water, and if you have these: Marine radio, spare paddle, tow rig, and snacks.

-The schedule of events with exact locations and dates can be found on the Pirates of Baltimore forum page Pirates of Baltimore forum and the CPA Meetup website (FYI: Please indicate your attendance on the Meetup site, and please change your RSVP if your plans change.
+The schedule of events with exact locations and dates can be found on the CPA Meetup website (FYI: Please indicate your attendance on the Meetup site, and please change your RSVP if your plans change.
 It is very helpful if we know who is coming).
 We will begin the season on May 7th and paddle through to early October.

 You must compete one CPA waiver that will cover all the Tuesday evening paddles and an additional CPA waiver each time you participate in a posted skills session.
 Waivers must be handed in prior to when you launch.

 Kent County, Maryland This piracy will provide you with opportunities for skills practice as well as general paddling. the Captain may also set up some clinics where the focus will be on specific skills similar to the Piracy of Baltimore.
 Join us at one of the two location listed below as we start this new Piracy on the Eastern Shore for the 2012 Season!